Contraction and restriction of positroids in terms of decorated permutations: Restriction

-First look at square at $5$. $K_5 = I_6$.
-Then to the left, we attach squares so that $\chi(a)$ equals $\chi(a+1)$ or $\pi(a)$.
-So the main difference with the case of contactions is that, we will be moving left starting at square at $j$.
-Finally we can come up with the algorithm that computes $\mu$ directly from $\pi$ without computing $\chi$.
+The main difference with the case of contractions is, we will be moving left starting at square at $j$.
+As we move to the left, we attach squares so that $\chi(a)$ equals $\chi(a+1)$ or $\pi(a)$.